invisibleXML/ixml/misc/proposal-F-S.md

 * In the XML form of an ixml grammar, all namespaces bound in in the ixml grammar SHOULD be bound in the XML form of the grammar.

     This should normally take the form of namespace declarations on the `ixml` element.

-## Possible variations
+## Appendix: Possible variations

+Some obvious variations on this proposal can be listed.

+* Instead of saying that pragma-oblivious processors must ignore all pragmas, we could say that they that they must ignore all pragmas except namespace declarations.

 * Instead of saying processors MUST be able to ignore all pragmas, we might say they SHOULD be able to ignore all pragmas.